 - Funding generated through the additional Council Tax levy on second homes.
-This currently amounts to around £350,000 per annum and is used to augment funding to deliver new affordable housing developments. - Vacant and Derelict Land Fund while an announcement is awaited in relation to future year's allocation, VDLF funding will be available to support affordable housing development on vacant and derelict land that contributes to economic growth and helping communities flourish. - As outlined in the Local Development Plan, our Affordable Housing Policy supports a flexible approach to contributions including the use of commuted sums in lieu of onsite provision where the site is unsuitable or subsidy is not available.
+This currently amounts to around £420,000 per annum and is used to augment funding to deliver new affordable housing developments. - Vacant and Derelict Land Fund Scottish Government approved an application for VDLF funding to South Lanarkshire for site investigation and remediation work on vacant and derelict land at a site in Glen Esk, East Kilbride with a view to supporting future affordable housing development. - As outlined in the Local Development Plan, our Affordable Housing Policy supports a flexible approach to contributions including the use of commuted sums in lieu of onsite provision where the site is unsuitable or subsidy is not available.
 The accompanying Supplementary Guidance (SG) sets out detailed guidelines on how the Affordable Housing Policy will be applied including a mechanism for determining when payment of commuted sum would be considered and how these monies will contribute to increasing supply of affordable housing in our area.